-Course work beyond the MA must include a minimum of 18 hours.
+Course work beyond the MA must include a minimum of 18 hours at CU-Boulder.
 Students entering the PhD program with an MA from another institution must complete the Proseminar in their first year of residence.
-They are also expected to take the Cultural Core Course (ANTH 5780) and the Advanced Seminar in Cultural Anthropology (ANTH 5785) at their earliest opportunity, unless they demonstrate they have taken equivalent courses elsewhere (by petition to the Graduate Committee).
+They are also expected to take the Core Seminar in Cultural Anthropology (ANTH 5780) and the Advanced Seminar in Cultural Anthropology (ANTH 5785) at their earliest opportunity, unless they demonstrate they have taken equivalent courses elsewhere (by petition to the Graduate Committee with advisor's endorsement).
 They must also complete an approved "tools" course if they have not already done so or do not have equivalent training on their record.
 (See "Transfer of Credit" in PhD requirements below.)